 - 4 oz diced green chiles

-Bring a large pot of water to boil and add the pasta shells.
+- Bring a large pot of water to boil and add the pasta shells.
 Cook one minute less than pacakge directions state.
-Drain and set aside until cool enough to handle.
+Drain and set aside.

-Return the ground beef to the skillet and turn the heat to low.
-Stir in the taco seasoning, chipotle powder, and water.
+- Return the ground beef to the skillet and turn the heat to low.
+Stir in the taco seasoning and water.
 Simmer for 2 minutes.

-Pour the salsa into a 9x13 baking dish and spread to cover the pan evenly.
+- Pour the salsa into a 9×13 baking dish and spread to cover the pan evenly.

-Top each pasta shell with a mixture of the grated cheddar and monterey jack cheese.
+- Top each pasta shell with a mixture of the shredded cheddar and monterey jack cheese.

 - Cover the pan with foil and bake for 20 minutes.